 Herewith is my list of Five.
-If you notice, three are by the same author.
+If you notice, two are by the same author.
 That tells you how much they affected me, as I read them as a child, and still read them once in a while, despite knowing exactly what the story is and how it ends.
 I get something new out of it each time I read one of the Five.

 - The Jungle Books-by Rudyard Kipling. (at least a dozen times)

 - Kim-by Rudyard Kipling (six times?)

 - Until the Sun Falls- by Cecilia Holland (seven times)